boldbi/bold-bi-docs/docs/cloud-bi/index.md

 ---
 layout: post
-title: An Overview of Cloud BI | Bold BI Documentation
+title: Exploring Cloud BI - An Overview | Bold BI Learning
 description: Know about the Cloud BI online SaaS solution and it is used for creating, managing and sharing interactive business dashboards.
 platform: bold-bi
 documentation: ug